 Energy for exercises comes from both carbohydrates and fats, but how many calories come from what source depends on the stored body fat, stored glycogen, and type of workout.

-After about 30 minutes, glycogen reserves start to deplete, and your body gradually switches to fat as a fuel source.
+After around 30 minutes, glycogen levels begin to decline and your body begins to use fat as a fuel source.

 Even though fat has more calories per gram (nine), this happens later on because the process of converting fat into readily available energy is much slower.